ukorvl/booksAbstracts/Programming/Code complete.md

 --------------------------------------------------------------------Chapter 3

 Importance of planning and developing previous conditions
 	1. Define the type of software you want to build
 	2. Planning and defining of preparatory requirements is very important
 	3. Correcting of mistakes and bugs costs mush less at the beginning of the work
 	4. Clients are stupid creatures.
 It’s extremely important to clearly define requirements at the beginning because they always want to change them and bring some new unreal details to project.
 Tell them that it will affect price and terms – always works!
 	5. Preparation == risk-off
 	6. Attention to the quality == CONST during all work from start to end
 	7. Define the problem of customer (what he or she really wants??) clearly
 	8. Explain importance of preparatory requirements to colleagues and customer
 	9. Always think about architecture / structure of the project
 	10. Preparation usually takes 10-15% of working on project time

+Iterative and serial approaches (best practices) to build software:
+Iterative - cyclical work, every cycle contains planning, implementation, checking and adjusting.
+Serial (waterfall) - working step by step on each stage.
+Every stage should be done before next stage can start.

 --------------------------------------------------------------------Chapter 4